Fenikz31/multi-agents/docs/README.md

 This documentation describes the design, roadmap, and usage of the Multi-Agents CLI that orchestrates Gemini CLI, Claude Code, and Cursor Agent using tmux.
 It focuses on CLI-only integrations, YAML role configuration, tool allowlists, NDJSON logging, and a concurrency limit of 3.

+## Architecture

+The CLI has been refactored from a monolithic 3410-line `main.rs` file into a modular architecture:

+- **Modular design**: 30+ files organized by functionality
+- **Clear separation**: CLI parsing, commands, utilities, tmux management, logging
+- **Comprehensive testing**: 24 unit and integration tests
+- **Maintainable code**: Each module has a single responsibility

+See the [Overview](./overview.md) for the system architecture and [Testing strategy](./testing.md) for test organization.

+## Documentation

 - [Overview](./overview.md)
 - [Roadmap and acceptance](./roadmap.md)
 - [Configuration (YAML, env)](./configuration.md)